MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 Modern Backup Storage (MBS) is provided by System Center Data Protection Manager (DPM) to deliver 50% storage savings, 3X faster backups, and more efficient, workload-aware storage.

 - MBS is enabled automatically when you're running at least DPM 2016 on Windows Server 2016.
 If DPM is running on a version of Windows Server older than Windows Server 2016, it doesn't use MBS.
 - MBS provides intelligent storage for short-term backup to disk.
 MBS provides faster disk backup, consuming less disk space.
-Without MBS, each datasource needs two volumes, one for the the initial backup and the other for delta changes.
+Without MBS, each datasource needs two volumes, one for the initial backup and the other for delta changes.
 - MBS backups are stored on an ReFS disk.
 It uses ReFS block cloning, and VHDX technology, [Learn more](https://blogs.technet.microsoft.com/dpm/2016/10/19/introducing-dpm-2016-modern-backup-storage/).

 DPM 2016 accepts volumes for storage.
 Once you add a volume, DPM formats the volume to ReFS to use the new features of Modern Backup Storage.
 Volumes cannot reside on a dynamic disk.
 Use only a basic disk.

-While you can directly give a volume to DPM, you may face issues in extending the volume if a need arises at a lter point of time.
+While you can directly give a volume to DPM, you may face issues in extending the volume if a need arises later.
-To take care of this, you can create a storage pool from the disks available, create volumes on it and then expose the volumes to DPM.
+To prepare DPM for future expansion, Use the available disks to create a storage pool, then create volumes on the storage pool, and expose the volumes to DPM.
 These virtual volumes can then be extended when needed.

-The remainder of this article explains how to add a volume and to expand it later, if needed.
+The remainder of this article provides the detail on how to add a volume and to expand it later.

 ## Setting up MBS

 Setting up MBS consists of the following steps:

 1. Make sure you're running DPM 2016 or later on a VM running Windows Server 2016 or later.
-2. Create a volume on a virtual disk in a storage pool.
-To do this:
+2. To create a volume on a virtual disk in a storage pool:
     a.
 Add a disk to the storage pool
     b.
 Create a virtual disk from the storage pool, with layout set to Simple.
 You can then add additional disks, or extend the virtual disk.
     c.
 Create volumes on the virtual disk